-Either an AGWM or an AGUSM missionary desiring to transfer should contact his/her leadership team.
+Either a U.S. Missions or a World Missions missionary desiring to transfer should contact his/her leadership team.

 The sending division's appropriate leadership should review the transfer request and make a recommendation.
 If the recommendation is in favor of the missionary pursuing the transfer, the missionary should contact his/her district and if the district is in favor, the missionary should contact the receiving division.